We would all agree that the worst possible rut to ever be in as a Pastor is living in a perpetual state of distraction, overwhelm, and superficiality.

 The Benefits of Pursuing Minimalism

-First off I have white space in my weekly calendar to live a deep life.
+First off, I have white space in my weekly calendar to live a deep life.
 I have time for prayer.
 I have time to read.
 I have time to evangelize leaders in my community.
-I have emotional space in my week to reflect and live in centeredness that allows me to spring into action and attack problems when needed.
+I have emotional space in my week to reflect and live in a centeredness that allows me to spring into action and attack problems when needed.
 The difference between where I am now, and the place where I used to lead from, is intentionality.
 I am not responding to problems as much as I am thinking of steps to take before problems can occur.

 Second, my physical surroundings are slowly beginning to take on the characteristics of my inner world.
 Rooms, closets, desks, drawers, and files are becoming clear.
 It’s clear why I have them.
 Everything serves a purpose and is of high quality, whether it is a future sermon illustration or a shirt.

 Here are some questions that I’m finding helpful as I strip away the extraneous things in my life to make room for God’s best: